top of page

 In light of the above, you should make certain that your vents remain uncovered when installing insulation and loft boarding and that there are no vents or ducts leading into the loft space from extractor fans in bathrooms or shower rooms.

-Don't Remove Trusses or Structural Elements
+❌ Don’t Alter or Remove Trusses

-Don't Cover Your Downlights
+❌ Don’t Cover Downlights

 Loft Lid Downlight Cover

 These covers are designed to create a safe volume of air around your LED or halogen fittings.
-They'll also create a sturdy airtight seal.
+If installed with silicone they'll also create a sturdy airtight seal to maintain the airtightness of the ceiling.
+In addition, it will prevent insects and dust from dropping through your fittings into your home's rooms below.

 Always check the cover manufacturers fitting instructions as well as the lamp manufacturers fitting instructions before installation.